A Black man in a black hoodie and a red hat in the center of a group of children. His arms are out like he is breakdancing.

 • We believe that the arts are powerful tools to remove barriers of inequality.

-• We understand that our role is to provide transformative experiences for students, families, and educators within the four walls our artists are working in—whether it’s a school auditorium, a classroom, faculty lounge, family’s home, or virtual space
+• We understand that our role is to provide transformative experiences for students, families, and educators within the four walls our artists are working in—whether it’s a school auditorium, a classroom, faculty lounge, community setting, or virtual space

 With YA artists, our aim is for students to imagine new possibilities for themselves and others, experience their own strengths and talents, foster a sense of community, and remove obstacles that prevent them from understanding and connecting with each other.